-Since the Department of Music serves the entire College, all performing groups welcome participation by nonmajors, and all studio instruction is open to beginning as well as advanced students.
+All performing groups welcome participation by nonmajors, and all studio instruction is open to beginning as well as advanced students.
 The following courses are appropriate for students with little or no previous knowledge of music.

 Music 101 Pre-Theory

 Music 102 Jazz Appreciation